 - How to get there: Rental car, bus, or private transfer

 Velebit Hiking Trail

-The entire trail is properly maintained and easy to follow.
+The entire trail is adequately maintained and easy to follow.
 Also, it’s clearly marked.
 Hence no bushwhacking will be needed.
-You can begin your hike in Babic Sica, which is the trail’s information center.
-From there, you can hike upwards to the Zavizan hut, which will only take you a few hours.
-Once you are there, you will then have ample time to explore the nearby peaks.
+You can begin your hike in Babic Sica, the trail’s information center.
+You can hike upwards to the Zavizan hut, which will only take a few hours.
+Once you are there, you will have ample time to explore the nearby peaks.

 The best time to hike this trail is during the summer.
 During this time, the weather is stable and friendlier.
 You will be required to pay an entry fee of around $7 for the Velebit national park.

 - Level: Hard to moderate

 If you are looking for a traditional hiking trail, then you should check out this loop trail around the Walls of Dubrovnik.
 It offers breathtaking views of the old town, church towers, rooftops, lanes, and stunning cliffs.
 Accessible all year round, this loop trail is mainly used for hiking, nature trips, walking, and bird watching.